bitfocus/companion-module-softron-movierecorder/HELP.md

 - rec_time_elapsed (Elapsed recording time of each source)
 - rec_time_remaining (If there is a set end time, the remaining recording time of each source)
 - rec_destinations (Currently enabled recording destinations of each source)
+- video_format (Video resolution and frame rate of each source)
+- upcoming_scheduled_rec (Start time and name of upcoming scheduled recordings for the current day)
+- active_scheduled_rec (Start time and name of scheduled recordings currently in progress)